 NEW SECTION.
 Sec.
 12. SEVERABILITY.
-If any provision of this act or its application to any person or provision of this act of its application to any person of circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.
+If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.